Top insurer pulls cover for exports to Greece

 Greece imported 45.6 billion euros' worth of goods last year, more than double the 20.2 billion it exported, according to International Monetary Fund figures.

-Germany accounted for 5.1 billion euros of Greece's imports in 2011, down 14 percent from the previous year, according to BGA figures.
+Germany accounted for 5.1 billion euros of Greece's imports in 2011, down 14 percent compared with the previous year, according to BGA figures.

 No one at Atradius, the second-biggest trade credit insurer, was immediately available for comment.
 The company said last week it was still underwriting Greek business on a "very selective" basis.